alex-kazos/alex-kazos/README.md

 ## 🦾 About Me

-**Developer | AI Enthusiast | Author**
+**Developer | Author**

-Leading AI development at Generali and transforming ideas into innovative products.
+Sharing insights, experiences, and projects from my journey as a developer and product creator, with a focus on tech, AI, and innovation.

 ## 🌎 Connect